delta-io/delta-rs/docs/why-use-delta-lake.md

 ## Support for many languages

 Delta tables can be queried with a variety of different languages.
 This project provides APIs for Rust and Python users and does not depend on Java or Scala.
-This project is a great alternative for users like that Rust, pandas, Polars, DuckDB, or DataFusion.
+This project is a great alternative for pandas, Polars, DuckDB, or DataFusion.

-The Delta Spark connector has APIs in Java, Scala, Python, and R.

 Delta Lake supports many languages and even more language support is coming soon!